Jewish parasite: Antisemitism after 1945

-The stereotype of the Jewish parasite can also be traced in anti-Semitism after 1945.
+The stereotype of the Jewish parasite can also be traced in antisemitism after 1945.
 In 1947 the Berliner Illustrierte interpreted the abbreviation "D.P.".
 (Displaced Persons, meaning people liberated from concentration camps and forced labour camps) as "Deutschlands Parasiten" (Germany's parasites).

 A linguistic analysis of letters to the Central Council of Jews in Germany and the Israeli Embassy in Berlin from 2002 to 2012 showed the unbroken liveliness of the stereotype of the Jewish parasite in the present Among neo-Nazis, these metaphors are widely used to describe Jews and foreigners.
-According to Bernhard Pörksen, such animal metaphors serve the attempt to "create disgust and lower inhibitions of Extermination" According to the 2007 analysis by Albert Scherr and Barbara Schäuble, the anti-Semitic "topos of parasites, impurities and blood", to which the stereotype "Jewish parasite" can be attributed, is also taken up in media discourses as well as by contemporary young people in narratives and argumentations.
+According to Bernhard Pörksen, such animal metaphors serve the attempt to "create disgust and lower inhibitions of Extermination" According to the 2007 analysis by Albert Scherr and Barbara Schäuble, the antisemitic "topos of parasites, impurities and blood", to which the stereotype "Jewish parasite" can be attributed, is also taken up in media discourses as well as by contemporary young people in narratives and argumentations.

 After the collapse of the Soviet Union, Eurasianism gained influence in Russia, claiming that a genetic unity of the peoples of Eurasia had to be established, since they were threatened by chimerical, parasitic influences - namely by the Khazars, a medieval Turkic people of Jewish faith.

-The stereotype can also be found in anti-Semitism, which is widespread in Islamic countries in connection with the Middle East conflict.
+The stereotype can also be found in antisemitism, which is widespread in Islamic countries in connection with the Middle East conflict.
 After the Iranian Revolution in 1979, wealthy Jews in the country were accused of exploiting their Muslim workers as "bloodsuckers" and transferring the profits for arms purchases to Israel.
 The Iranian television series Zahra's Blue Eyes, first broadcast in 2004, claims that Jews steal the organs of Palestinian children.
 The Jewish organ recipients are portrayed as not viable without the body parts of their victims, which Klaus Holz and Michael Kiefer interpret as picking up the parasite stereotype.
 Jews par excellence would not be viable without the host people, just as parasites need a host.
 At the International Holocaust Cartoon Competition organized by the Iranian newspaper Hamshahri, a drawing was submitted in which Jews were portrayed as worms infesting an apple.